linode/docs/docs/guides/websites/erp/install-an-odoo-13-stack-on-debian-10/index.md

 * `host`: Enables connections using Unix-domain sockets.
 * `all`: Match all databases on the server.
 You can provide a comma separated list of specific Odoo database names if you know them beforehand.
 * `odoo`: The Odoo user responsible for application/database communications.
 * `odoo.yourdomain.com`: The address of your Odoo server.
-You should replace this with your FQDN or Ip address.
+You should replace this with your FQDN or IP address.
 * `md5`: Make use of client-supplied MD5-encrypted passwords for authentication.

-### Configure PostgreSQL listening address
+### Configure the PostgreSQL Listening Address

 Edit `postgresql.conf` to allow the database server listening to remote connections: